 … Read more Social Media Basics

 Watched Part 1 of The Outlander on Showcase last night.
 This morning I saw a Tweet dissing it.
 Having read almost all of the series, I thought, as an opening, it was well done.

 True, they went on at length about Claire’s time with Frank, but every time I started thinking: “Get on with it; get to Jamie!”
 I’d realize that it was a necessary set-up.
 In a time travel story, using flashbacks wouldn’t work, so the long set-up was necessary.
 Then when we reached the Jamie part,

 … Read more Outlander: The TV Show

 I’ve just finished reading the Saturday comics, this fine early August morning, and I saw something upsetting, pervasive, and subliminally powerful.
 I saw the ongoing American cultural disdain for education.
 Three of the comics were about how upsetting it is, for their characters, to think of the pain of returning to school.
 In one, a pleasant-appearing, bohemian-looking teacher eating an ice-cream cone, asks two kids how they are enjoying their summer.
 Their discussion after is about how disturbing it was to think about returning to school.

 This summer I’ve been using my Fitbit to encourage myself to get walking.
 But my pleasure in walking has been augmented by two other things:

-and – 2.
-Google Drive and Google Docs which allow me to ‘pin’ my documents so I can write even offline, yet add them to my laptop whenever I’m in a wifi environment.
+- Google Drive and Google Docs which allow me to ‘pin’ my documents so I can write even offline, yet add them to my laptop whenever I’m in a wifi environment.

 Here’s some useful information about Google: